Own-Data-Privateer/hoardy-web/README.md

 ## ... check it actually works

-Now load any web page in your browser.
+Now load any web page --- [except for browser's extension store pages (like `addons.mozilla.org`, `chromewebstore.google.com`, etc), as browsers disallow extensions from accessing these](./extension/page/help.org#store-pages)) --- in your browser.

 The extension will report if everything works okay, or tell you where the problem is if something is broken.

-## ... and you are done
+## ... and, if all you want is archival, you are done

-Assuming the extension reported success: **Congratulations\!** You are now collecting and archiving all your web browsing traffic originating from that browser.
+Assuming the extension reported success: **Congratulations\!**
+You are now collecting and archiving all your web browsing traffic originating from that browser.
 Repeat extension installation for all browsers/browser profiles as needed.

-**Technically speaking**, if you just want to collect everything and don't have time to figure out how to use the rest of this suite of tools right this moment, **you can stop here** and figure out how to use the rest of this suite later.
+**If you just want to collect and archive everything and don't have time to figure out how to use the rest of this suite of tools right this moment, you can stop here.**

 **Except, if you use your browser to login into things, be sure to see ["Setup recommendations"](#setup) below.
 If you let it, `Hoardy-Web` will happily capture and archive all your login credentials, in plain text.